archetypesc/2jcie-ble-decode/README.md

 This package will allow for easy BLE interfacing with the 2JCIE-BU01 sensor from Omron.
 There are similar sensors that may also work, but are not tested.

+There's no support (in this package) for reading data via USB.

 # Setup

 This package is capable of decoding both "Sensor Data" and "Calculation Data" message types.
 The sensor only transmits "Sensor Data" by default, but you can use Omron's mobile app to configure it to send both.